mlpack/mlpack/doc/user/methods/decision_tree.md

 ### Constructors

 Construct a `DecisionTree` object using one of the constructors below.
+Defaults and types are detailed in the [Constructor Parameters](#constructor-parameters) section below.

 #### Forms: